 Andrew Dolkart, co-director of the New York City L.G.B.T.
 Historic Sites Project, is seeking to have Julius’ made the second gay history site to enter the national register, after the Stonewall Inn.
 The building, which dates from 1826, has been a bar since 1864 and has had a gay clientele since the 1950s.
 It has been a setting for films including “The Boys in the Band” and “The Normal Heart.”

-The small grill within the bar also made one helluva cheeseburger in the 1980’s.
+The small grill within the bar also makes one helluva cheeseburger .